-Excessive unexcused absenteeism, a concept which includes tardiness, is misconduct.
 The determination of whether unexcused absenteeism is excessive necessarily requires consideration of past acts and warnings.
+The term "absenteeism" also encompasses conduct that is more accurately referred to as "tardiness."
+An absence is an extended tardiness, and an incident of tardiness is a limited absence.
+Absences related to issues of personal responsibility such as transportation, lack of childcare, and oversleeping are not considered excused.
 Higgins v.
 Iowa Department of Job Service, 350 N.W.2d 187 (Iowa 1984).

-The claimant had received no warnings about attendance and her final absence was due to illness and properly reported.
+The claimant had not received any warnings about attendance and her final absence was due to illness and properly reported.
+Excessive absences are not misconduct unless unexcused.
 Absences due to properly reported illness can never constitute job misconduct since they are not volitional.
 Cosper v.
 Iowa Department of Job Service, 321 N.W.2d 6 (Iowa 1982).
-Work-connected misconduct as defined by the unemployment insurance law has not been established in this case and benefits are allowed.
+Workconnected misconduct as defined by the unemployment insurance law has not been established in this case and benefits are allowed.